buricco/pcdos/readme.txt

   Some enhancements over both are also on the wishlist/to-do list.

   A major reworking of FDISK is on the to-do list.

+  Fix any derps we may have introduced.

-  If we do not get a drop of DOS 5, the next things to look at are the DIR and VER commands, FORMAT /Q and /U, and support for loading DOS high.
+  If we do not get a drop of DOS 5, the next things to look at are the DIR and VER commands, FORMAT /Q and /U, SETVER, and support for loading DOS high.
   That ought to bring us very close to 5.0 functionality.

+  If we do not get a drop of DOS 6, recreating COMMAND /K and some of the more advanced CONFIG.SYS is in order, and cloning MSD, SCANDISK, MOVE and the new MEM would be nice too.

+  Can we do FAT32?